How to Read Golf Cart Tire Sizes (Everything to Know)

 My initial experience of looking at a size chart made me feel like I was back in math class, but I did learn how to read golf cart tire sizes with a little practice.
 You can read golf cart tire sizes using two basic formats.

-Typically, first reading on a cart or spec guide representing the height and width in inches.
+Typically, the first reading on a cart or spec guide represents the height and width in inches.
 Its third value shows the size of the wheel the tire fits. the second formula involves ratio utility involving the width and overall height.
 The last number also represents the size of the wheel the tire suits.

 How Are Cart Tires Measured?